himanshu-Bisht-Web-dev/Password-Manager/README.md

 Educational/Personal Use: This project is designed as an educational demonstration and for personal use.
 For highly sensitive, enterprise-level password management, consider professional solutions that offer advanced security features like multi-factor authentication, cloud synchronization, and extensive auditing.

 🤝 Contributing
-(Optional section - you can add this if you plan to accept contributions)

 Feel free to fork this repository, make improvements, and submit pull requests.

-📄 License
-(Optional section - you can add a license, e.g., MIT License)

-This project is open-source and available under the MIT License.